-Division Street Exit Color D: first row of columns ("accent columns") adjacent to Division and other freeway entrance/exit streets.
-Color full height of columns
+Color D: first row of columns ("accent columns") adjacent to Division and all other freeway entrance/exit streets.
+Color full height of columns.

-Color B: all columns except "accent columns" - may color up to ten feet or as needed for graffiti control.
+Color E: all columns except red-brown "accent columns" - may color up to ten feet or as needed for graffiti control.
 In the future, these columns should also be colored to full height as resources allow.
+If Washington Gray is chosen, it must be applied to all columns between bordering streets.